 REFUND POLICY: Although we recognise that life can change rapidly and that unexpected things might occur, we have a strict refund policy.
 This is because of the accommodation and other costs that we are committed to once bookings are taken for a retreat, and also the costs and time required to re-advertise places which are booked and subsequently cancelled.
 All deposits are non-refundable, and cannot be held over to future retreats.
 If you cancel within three months of the retreat, the remainder of your payment (i.e. minus the deposit) will be refunded only if a replacement can be found to take your place.
-(This is often possible – though having a waiting list is no guarantee that those on the waiting list will be available to actually take up a place, and it becomes increasingly difficult to find substitutes within the six weeks or so prior to a retreat, and if you cancel within a week or two, we will almost certainly be unable to fill your place.
-(Obviously, if for any reason we have to cancel, all payments will be returned in full.
+However, it becomes increasingly difficult to find substitutes within the six weeks or so prior to a retreat, and if you cancel within a week or two, we will almost certainly be unable to fill your place.
+(Obviously, if for any reason we have to cancel, all payments will be returned in full.)
 We recommend that you take out travel insurance where possible to minimise your risk if the unexpected happens.

 How to book: